VariabileAleatoria/Telegram-Facebook-Pages-Bot/README.md

 # Telegram-Facebook-Pages-Bot
 Telegram bot which sends posts from a list of Facebook Pages to a Telegram channel.

+Every post has this structure:
+[Media] (if present)
+[Text] (if present)
+[Signature] (with a name associated to the page by the user)

 ## Usage